BeauquinLau/BSQR/README.md

 ### 2.2.
 Empirical Analysis

-This analysis applies the BSQR model to real-world financial data (S&P 500 and JPMorgan Chase & Co.) to estimate Value-at-Risk (VaR), demonstrating the model's practical utility.
-The analysis compares BSQR with a standard Bayesian Quantile Regression (BQR) model.
+This analysis demonstrates the empirical utility of the BSQR framework by investigating the asymmetric nature of dynamic systemic risk for a globally systemically important financial institution (JPMorgan Chase & Co.) in the post-COVID era.
+It applies a dynamic Capital Asset Pricing Model (CAPM) to the daily stock returns of JPM against the S&P 500 index.
+Using a rolling-window approach, the code estimates the downside beta (at τ=0.05) and upside beta (at τ=0.95) to capture how JPM’s risk exposure changes in different market conditions.
+The stability and economic insights from the BSQR models are compared against a standard Bayesian Quantile Regression (BQR-ALD) benchmark.

 📌 **To run:** Navigate to the `Empirical_Analysis/` directory and execute `Empirical_analysis.R`.